 If you are unsure that everything is running correctly with your website, then you will likely want to figure out what the problems are.
-This is where you need to turn to an SEO Audit (why I created this SEO audit checklist in the first place) and it’s something that I do as a freelance SEO consultant on a daily basis, and have been doing for many years now.
+This is where you need to turn to an SEO Audit (why this SEO audit checklist was created in the first place) and it’s something that we do on a daily basis, and have been doing for many years now.

 However, what happens if budgets are tight but you want to try and correct issues yourself?

-There are so many other documents out there on the web offering advice on what you need to do, that I decided to up the game and produce a complete SEO audit checklist that you can follow yourself, or understand what I do when I’m auditing a website.
+There are so many other documents out there on the web offering advice on what you need to do, that we decided to up the game and produce a complete SEO audit checklist that you can follow yourself, or understand what we do when auditing a website.
 This checklist fills the gaps needed to be able to complete one of these on your own.

-And if you want to know why my SEO audit services take 2-3 weeks (or sometimes longer), this is why!
+And if you want to know why the SEO audit services take 2-3 weeks (or sometimes longer), this is why!

 Not all SEO audit checklists are the same.

 Many of the documents in circulation cover the basics of a technical audit but don’t seem to have taken into account how Google has changed.
 It is entirely possible that a UX issue is holding your site back or simple on-page problems.

 No amount of technical corrections will help if they are not finding the cause.